corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## `createFlow()` function

 The `createFlow` function takes as input a function which produces a flow.
-When called, the `createFlow` function invokes the input function to instantiate the flow and then iterates over all of the flows injectables and sets up mocking for each service.
+When called, the `createFlow` function invokes the input function to instantiate the flow and then iterates over all of the flow's injectables and sets up mocking for each service.

 ``` Kotlin
 /**